Yoga is a Way of Life. by Arielle Leon

 Our feelings are wise; they are a harmonious and intelligent response to the course of events unfolding before us.
 Often times we do not discover the wisdom of our feelings because we do not let them complete their work.
 We fidget with the discomfort of vulnerability and the dis-ease of uncertainty, unable to sit with the truth.
 To surrender goes against our basic human instinct to control.
 Only when we relinquish control and listen with an open mind, will the wisdom of our emotions arise.

-How My Father's Death Prepared me for the Pandemic. by Arielle Rabier
+How My Father's Death Prepared me for the Pandemic. by Arielle Leon

 My father, Daniel Rabier, age 38 in 1978.